Eggnog Sticky Buns is a wonderful Christmas Delight for breakfast. If you like eggnog, you love a bite of this pastry.

 - Roll the dough up into a log once you have the filling spread on the dough.

-- Slice the dough into the rolls and let them raise in a warm spot for 20 minutes.
-Once they done that, glaze the tops with egg nog, and bake them in a warm oven at 350F for 20 minutes.
+- Slice the dough into the rolls and let them rise in a warm spot for 20 minutes.
+Then glaze the tops with eggnog, and bake them in a warm oven at 350F for 20 minutes.

 - Take them out of the oven, can sprinkle with a little sugar if you like, let them cool and ENJOY!